zumerlab/orbit-docs/src/content/docs/introduction/installation.md

 ### Step 3: Set up Orbit layout

 Now, create a container with the `orbit-zone` class, and within it, add a radial layout using the `orbit` class.
-Inside the `orbit`, add elements with the `satellite` class.
+Inside the `orbit`, add radial elements, such us: `satellite` class or `o-label` web component .
 Here’s a minimal working example:

 ```html
 <!DOCTYPE html>